Richard Schweiker: Church Committee

 From 1975 to 1976, Schweiker was a member of the Select Committee to Study Governmental Operations with Respect to Intelligence Activities, headed by Idaho Senator Frank Church, investigating illegal domestic activities of the United States government's intelligence agencies.
 The "Church Committee" found that allegations of CIA plots to assassinate Cuban Premier Fidel Castro during John F. Kennedy's presidency went unreported to the Warren Commission even though CIA director Allen Dulles was a member of the Commission.
 These findings led Schweiker to call for a reinvestigation of Kennedy's assassination.
 Church appointed Schweiker and Colorado Senator Gary Hart to be a two-person subcommittee to look into the "performance or non-performance" of intelligence agencies during the initial investigation of the assassination.
 In October 1975, Schweiker said at a press conference that the subcommittee had developed "significant leads" and was investigating three conspiracy theories, adding, "I think the Warren Commission is like a house of cards.
 It's going to collapse."
 In its final report, the Church Committee called the initial investigation deficient and criticized the response of CIA and FBI, but stated that it had "not uncovered any evidence sufficient to justify a conclusion that there was a conspiracy to assassinate President Kennedy."

 On May 14, 1976, Schweiker told CBS Morning News that he believed the CIA and FBI had lied to the Warren Commission.
 On June 27, 1976, he appeared on CBS's Face the Nation and said that the Commission made a "fatal mistake" by relying on the CIA and FBI instead of its own investigators.
-Schweiker also said that he felt it was possible that the White House was involved in a cover-up.
+Schweiker also said that he felt it was possible that the White House was involved in a cover-up, and in regards to Lee Harvey Oswald that "Everywhere you look with him, there are the fingerprints of intelligence".
+He contributed the introduction to a 1976 edition of Accesories After the Fact by Sylvia Meagher, a work critical of the Warren Commission.